ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 Can You Buy a Day Pass for Several Days at Once?

-Yes, you can buy a day pass for 2, 3, 4 days – etc. Do the math and see if it is worth it for you to buy a Discover Pass.
-A Discovery Pass is valid for one year and gets you access to all National Parks in Canada.
+Yes, you can buy a day pass for 2, 3, 4 days – etc. Do the math and see if it is worth it for you to buy a Discovery Pass.
+A Discovery Pass is valid for one year and gives everyone in one vehicle access to all national parks in Canada.

 Do You Need A Banff Park Pass To Visit Lake Louise Or Moraine Lake?